googlicius/book-management-frontend/infrastructure/README.md

 1. Creates an Amplify application linked to your GitHub repository
 2. Sets up branch deployments with environment-specific variables
 3. Configures automatic builds when code is pushed
-4. Deploys your Next.js application to AWS Amplify hosting
+4. Deploys your Next.js application to AWS Amplify hosting using the WEB_COMPUTE platform optimized for Next.js

+The infrastructure is configured specifically for Next.js applications with:
+- WEB_COMPUTE platform setting required for Next.js apps
+- Optimized build settings for Next.js
+- Proper caching of Next.js build artifacts
+- Correct routing configuration for Next.js page and API routes

 When you push changes to any configured branch, Amplify automatically:
 1. Detects the change